RobertGregg/CellularPotts.jl/HelloWorld.md

 The inputs are simple in this case.
 We want one cell type called "Epithelial" with a size of 500 pixels and we want only one of them.

-The table `newCellState()` generates has each row representing a cell and each column listing a property given to that cell.
+The table `CellTable()` generates has each row representing a cell and each column listing a property given to that cell.
 Other information, like the column's type, is also provided.

 The first row will always show properties for "Medium", the name given to grid locations without a cell type.
 Most values related to Medium are either default or missing altogether.
 Here we see our one epithelial cell has a desired volume of 500 and perimeter of 264 which is the minimal perimeter penalty calculated from the desired volume.